codurance/site/src/_posts/2019-12-30-backstopjs-tutorial.md

 }
 ```

-The first thing I'd advise changing i the `viewports` property.
+The first thing I'd advise changing is the `viewports` property.
 This property determines the resolutions that the site will be tested at.
 The default is not very extensive, and in my current team we've settled on the following viewport configuration:

 ```(json)
   "viewports": [